BendyLand/BendyLand/README.md

 👀 I’m mostly interested in systems programming, specifically surrounding internal tooling and/or language design.
  - I also think game development is pretty neat.
- - But also I think I might want to work in firmware, at least to start.
-Somehow, it seems the most approachable for my particular skillset.

 🌱 I’m currently learning programming on my own.
 (I may not have a CS degree, but luckily I do have one in education.)
  - Right now, my favorite langauges to use are Rust, Go, C, C++, F#, Lua, and Python.